Antisemitism in France: Run-up to Revolution

 Before the French Revolution, the hostility of Voltaire made him place in his Philosophical Dictionary an exhortation addressed to the Jews: "you are calculating animals; try to be thinking animals".
 In the 1770s, the majority of contributors to the Encyclopédie and other thought leaders (excepting rare philosemites like Irish philosopher John Toland in 1714, or Protestant pastor Jacques Basnage de Beauval in 1716), who were busy defending the civil rights of the black inhabitants of the Antilles, the Hurons of North America, or other tribes, forgot to plead for the emancipation of their immediate neighbors, the Jews of France, and instead covered them with accusations and mockery.

 Nevertheless, Diderot, in one of the longest articles of The Encyclopedia, the article Juif ("Jew"), does "justice to the importance of the destiny of the Jewish people, and the richness of their ideas".

+75% of France's 40,000 Jews lived in the eastern Alsace-Lorraine region and were known as 'German Jews' who struggled under frequent harassment and persecution.
+Most of the rest lived in the southern Bordeaux-Bayonne region and were called 'Portuguese Jews' who were part of the local bourgeoisie and participated in local politics.
+There were also a few hundred Jews in Paris as well as Jews living in areas of France under the Vatican's jurisdiction, called 'the Pope's Jews'.

-Severe measures were taken against the Jews of Alsace (about 20,000 people) through the letters patent of 10 July 1784: limitation of the number of Jews and their marriages, economic restrictions, and other measures.
+Severe measures were taken against the Jews of Alsace through the letters patent of 10 July 1784: limitation of the number of Jews and their marriages, economic restrictions, and other measures.

 On the other hand, the edict of January 1784 by Louis XVI exempted the other Jews "from the duties of Leibzoll, and all other duties of this nature for their person only" which previously equated them with animals.